Table of Contents

 Pulmonary edema can develop if excessive fluids/blood products are administered to a hemorrhaging patient or if the patient has other medical co-morbidities at the onset of surgery.

-Anesthesia providers should monitor the amount of fluids being administered as well as the airway secretions (frothy pink secretions in pulmonary edema) being suctioned through the endotracheal tube.
+Anesthesia providers should monitor the amount of fluids being administered, as well as the airway secretions (frothy pink secretions in pulmonary edema) being suctioned through the endotracheal tube.

 Brain swelling – increased intracranial pressure

-The anesthesia provider should anticipate this event in all surgeries but especially during neurosurgical/head trauma surgeries and plan for the management of such events.
+The anesthesia provider should anticipate this event in all surgeries, but especially during neurosurgical/head trauma surgeries and plan for the management of such events.

 Ischemic cardiac disease

-Stress of a surgical procedure can trigger myocardial ischemia in susceptible high-risk patients.
+The stress of a surgical procedure can trigger myocardial ischemia in susceptible high-risk patients.
 Intraoperative cardiac monitoring helps to detect signs of ischemia and appropriate oxygenation and measures can be instituted to prevent disasters.